Assistant Professor, University of Texas Permian Basin

 Stephanie began her work in higher education at the Project for New Mexico Graduates of Color, where she served as a steering committee member, mentor, and project assistant.
 Her work with PNMGC ignited an interest in how culture, capital, and mentorship impact outcomes of student success.

-Technical Training Consultant at Project ECHO
+Technical Training Consultant, Project ECHO

 Felipe Amaral is an accomplished Instructional Systems Designer with an outstanding performance history in the fields of technology, education and training.
 He is originally from Brazil and moved to New Mexico in 2009 to pursue his graduate education at UNM, where he acquired two Master of Arts degrees: one in Organizational Learning and Instructional Technology and the other in Spanish and Portuguese.
 His interests include training and development, e-Learning, computer mediated intercultural communication, multimedia technologies, web design, second language acquisition, and the role of technological advances in the social framework of today’s world.